ubccr/hpc-toolset-tutorial/xdmod/README.md

 - Press the `Enter` key.

 #### Center Logo Path
-XDMoD does support per center branding, so if you do have an image you would like to use in branding your XDMoD installation you can provide the path to said image here.
+XDMoD supports a customizable logo image that is displayed in the web portal.
+If you have an image you would like to use in branding your XDMoD installation you can provide the path to said image here.

 ```shell